michaelrobil/Budget-Trackers-PWA/README.md

 ## About
 This web application works online and offline.
-This application is a tool for users who want to track their budget by adding deposits and subtract expenses.
+This application is budgeting app that helps users track their spending and plan for purchases.
-By entering the money amount in the input field and click ‘deposit’ or ‘expense’, If you want to reset the budget to zero click ‘reset’.
+By entering the money amount in the input field and click ‘deposit’ or ‘expense’.
+The user can reset the budget to zero by click on  ‘reset’.

+# Application Picture

 ![budget](https://user-images.githubusercontent.com/56613553/74095016-34dfc080-4ab0-11ea-80f9-d1fedc16de73.jpg)